Gabriel38g/3D-Ball-Blocker-game-with-vpython-and-Arduino/README.md

 The python code must be changed to the port of your Arduino (e.g COM1 or ACMO, etc)

-A demonstration of this code is here on my YouTube channel: https://youtu.be/ssaVfeHOa-U
+A demonstration of this code is here on my YouTube channel: https://youtu.be/ssaVfeHOa-U Paul McWhorter's Course on Arduino w Python (19 lessons) can be found here: https://youtu.be/flfuaZaKFCM